Kaixhin/nninit/README.md

 ## Usage

 **nninit** adds 2 methods to `nn.Module`: `wInit` for weight initialisation and `bInit` for bias initialisation.
-It uses method chaining, where both methods return the module, allowing calls to be composed.
-An example would be `nn.Linear(5, 3):wInit('xavier', 'normal'):bInit('constant', 0)`.
+It uses method chaining, where both methods return the module, allowing calls to be composed (see above for an example).
 Call `wInit` or `bInit` with the function name and any parameters needed by the function.

 ### wInit Functions

 #### constant(val)
-Fills weights with a constant value.
+Fills weights with the constant `val`.

 #### normal(mean, stdv)
 Fills weights ~ N(`mean`, `stdv`).